muriloperosa/domain-tools/README.md

 ## NameHelper.php

-Helper that contains static funtions to for the usefull name treatment situations. <br/>
+Helper that contains static funtions for treatment situations. <br/>
 You must use that class when you need to apply quick operations to the name.

 ### General Functions